 What is a surrogate mother?
-A surrogate is a woman who carries a baby (or babies) for another person (the intended parents)
+A surrogate is a woman who carries a baby (or babies) for other people (the intended parents)

-If you are seriously considering being a surrogate mother in the United States or in Canada, being well prepared is the key.
-This six-point surrogate mother checklist will help you to safeguard your surrogacy experience.
+If you are seriously considering being a surrogate in the United States or in Canada, being well prepared is the key.

-For surrogate mothers contemplating surrogacy, they should consider all issues and challenges prior to making a decision to go ahead with a surrogacy arrangement.
-Being fit and healthy physically and mentally are key elements to becoming a surrogate.
-Also, it´s important to have a support network (family and friends) around you to support and love you during the surrogacy journey.
+Women contemplating surrogacy should consider all issues and challenges prior to making a decision to go ahead with a surrogacy arrangement.
+Being fit and healthy (physically and mentally) are key elements to becoming a surrogate.
+Also, it´s important to have a support network (family and friends) around you to assist and love you during the surrogacy journey.

 In the following video, you will get more information about the surrogate mother requirements and qualifications.